danieljjb/kq-kayak-tours/README.md

 * When a heading is hovered over in the navbar the text changes to white and the background changes to blue so as to let the user know what they are about select.

 <img src="/assets/readme/navbar-phone.png">

+* The items in the navbar stack on top of each other when using a phone (Iphone XR used in example).